duboisgu/neo4j_file_storage/README.md

 # Football Grapher

 ## Requirements
-Python3 is needed to easily load the dataset into neo4j's database.
+`Python3` as well as it's packages `requests` is needed to easily load the dataset into neo4j's database.

 __Debian__ and __Ubuntu__:
 ```sh